thunlp/OpenKE/README.md

     - TransE version: Knowledge embeddings of XLORE pre-trained by OpenKE.
 - **Application**:
     - [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin)
       - An effective and efficient toolkit of plug-and-play knowledge injection for pre-trained language models.
 Knowledge-Plugin is general for all kinds of knowledge graph embeddings mentioned above.
-In the toolkit, we plug the TransR version of OpenKE-Wikidata into BERT as an example of applications.
+In the toolkit, we plug the TransR version of Wikidata-5M into BERT as an example of applications.
 With the TransR embedding, we enhance the knowledge ability of BERT without fine-tuning the original model, e.g., up to 8% improvement on question answering.